JanusGraph/janusgraph/docs/operations/configured-graph-factory.md

     data.

 !!! important
     To ensure all graph representations are consistent across all JanusGraph nodes in your cluster, this removes the graph from the `JanusGraphManager` graph cache on every node in the cluster, assuming each node has been properly configured to use the `JanusGraphManager`.
 Learn more about this feature and how to configure your server to use said feature [here](./dynamic-graphs.md#graph-reference-consistency).

 ## Configuring JanusGraph Server for ConfiguredGraphFactory

+!!! note
+    Starting with JanusGraph v0.6.0, every JanusGraph Server is started with the JanusGraphManager, if `ConfigurationManagementGraph`is configured in
+    the `graphs` section and the default GraphManager is not overwritten.

 To be able to use the `ConfiguredGraphFactory`, you must configure your server to use the `ConfigurationManagementGraph` APIs.
 To do this, you